Updated on May 24, 2021

 For example, easements for highways can be terminated based on a formal resolution for abandonment.
 This process requires a formal notice, a public hearing before the board of supervisors and a recorded order of abandonment.
 Nonetheless, a public easement can also be abandoned without formal resolution by the local governmental body, in the same manner as a private easement.
 Specifically, a public easement can terminate via nonuse by operation of law if there is a nonuse of the easement by the public, and a lack of maintenance, blockage, relocate or other facts based on conduct of the representatives of the public.

-Schorr Law has a great deal of experience with easements.
+Are you looking for a property easement dispute Los Angeles?
+Schorr Law has the top rated real estate attorneys in Los Angeles California and has a great deal of experience in easements dispute.
 To see if you qualify for a free 30-minute consultation regarding your matter, please contact us by phone, email, or send us a message through our contact form.
+Call 310-954-1877 to schedule a consult.